 I am a writer, performer and playwright based in Minneapolis, Minnesota.
 I have a background in journalism and I’m often drawn to projects that require a lot of research — I wrote one show about the legal history of prostitution and another about flaws in our criminal justice system.
 Then again, sometimes I decide to write comedies about aliens, so you just never know.

 messages (at-sign) katherineglover.net

 As a storyteller, Katherine has appeared at numerous Minneapolis comedy shows and spoken word events, including Two Chairs Telling, The Encyclopedia Show, Pillsbury Theatre’s Late Nite Series, The Moth, Speak Easy Twin Cities, StorySlamMN!, Hot Dish, Women Stand Up!, Cheap Theatre, and the Monday Night Comedy Show, as well as on Minnesota Public Radio’s now defunct show “In The Loop.”
-She’s a former board president and current board member of Story Arts of Minnesota and has co-produced several SAM events, including the first annual StoryFest in April 2013.
+She was board president of Story Arts of Minnesota from 2012-2015 and co-produced several SAM events, including the first annual StoryFest in April 2013.